mjlee1983/flow-demo/packages/@dyad-sh/nextjs-webpack-component-tagger/README.md

 Run the E2E tests and make sure it passes.

 Then, bump to a normal version, e.g. "0.1.0" and then re-publish.
-We'll try to match the main Dyad app version where possible.
+We'll try to match the main Flow app version where possible.